Advice for Potential Students of Herbal and Traditional Medicine Courses

 At this point in time the Department of Health is considering how to regulate herbal and traditional medicine practitioners.
 It is likely that there will be a statutory register from 2012 or soon thereafter.
 A Department of Health Working Group had indicated that graduates from either the EHTPA or the National Institute of Medical Herbalists (NIMH) accredited programmes will be able to gain direct entry to the register.
 This may not be the case for other unaccredited courses or courses accredited by other bodies although this may change once the process of statutory regulation unfolds.

 There are a substantial number of UK institutions providing training in herbal and traditional medicine.
-If you have any intention of undertaking a career in this area then you should ensure that your chosen programme is accredited by either the EHTPA or NIMH.
-Accreditation provides an assurance that the standards of the accredited programme have been subjected to external scrutiny and meet the minimum standards laid down by the EHTPA or NIMH.
-The list of accredited institutions for these two bodies are:
+If you have any intention of undertaking a career in this area then you should ensure that your chosen programme is accredited by the EHTPA.
+Accreditation provides an assurance that the standards of the accredited programme have been subjected to external scrutiny and meet the minimum standards laid down by the EHTPA.

 If you want more information about the various options available to you then you should look at the web site and contact the institution that delivers the programme that you are interested in or the relevant associations that you would wish to consider joining on graduation.
 Their web site addresses are available from the links within this guidance.